CDE will be closed on Friday, July 3 for the Independence Day holiday.

 You are here

-I am very proud to present the teacher-authored instructional unit samples for Visual Arts.
+Below are the teacher-authored instructional unit samples for Visual Arts.
 Each of these units represents the work of a team of Colorado educators to translate one curriculum overview sample into a full instructional unit with learning experiences, teacher and student resources, assessment ideas, and differentiation options.
-To learn more about the unit development process and the unique aspects of the arts units, please consider participating in one or more of the scheduled instructional unit webinars.
+To learn more about the unit development process and the unique aspects of the arts units, please consider watching one or more of the instructional unit webinars.

 Each of the units posted here was authored by a team of Colorado educators.
 As examples, they are intended to provide support (or conversation/creation starting points) for teachers, schools, and districts as they make their own local decisions around the best instructional plans and practices for all students.

 You can also view the complete list of Visual Arts curriculum overview samples and use the instructional unit templates to begin constructing your own Colorado Academic Standards-based units.

 Unit Title: Abstraction as Interpretation (Colorado Springs School District, Woodland Park School District, and Colorado State University)

 Unit Description: In this unit students engage in the process of abstracting an idea, place, figure, and/or object to explore how the laws and rules of visual art can influence or change compositional choices.
 Students analyze the compositional styles of modern and contemporary abstract artists; developing their own process for reconstructing the world around them as they experiment with the expressive features and characteristics of art to determine compositional design and create meaning.
 The unit culminates in the creation of an art show.

 Unit Title: The Cultural Impact of Color (Poudre School District)